CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 Individual records in the main records are augmented with:

-- The `colrev_status` field to track the current state of each record in the review process and to facilitate efficient analyses of changes (without jumping between the main records file and a screening sheet, data sheet, and manuscript)
+- The `colrev_status` field to track the current state of each record in the review process and to facilitate efficient analyses of changes (without jumping between the main records file and a screening sheet, data sheet, and manuscript).
-- The ``colrev_origin`` field to enable traceability and analyses (in both directions).
+- The `colrev_origin` field to enable traceability and analyses (in both directions).

 For the main records and the converted raw data, the BibTeX is selected for the following reasons:

 - BiBTeX is a quasi-standard format that is supported by most reference managers and literature review tools (`overview <https://en.wikipedia.org/wiki/Comparison_of_reference_management_software>`_).
 - BibTeX is easier for humans to analyze in Git-diffs because field names are not abbreviated (this is not the case for Endnote .enl or .ris formats), it is line-based (tabular, column-based formats like csv are hard to analyze in Git diffs), and it contains less syntactic markup that makes it difficult to read (e.g., XML or MODS).
-- BibTeX is easy to edit manually (in contrast to JSON) and does not force users to prepare the whole dataset at a very granular level (like CSL-JSON/YAML, which requires each author name to be split into the first, middle, and last name)
+- BibTeX is easy to edit manually (in contrast to JSON) and does not force users to prepare the whole dataset at a very granular level (like CSL-JSON/YAML, which requires each author name to be split into the first, middle, and last name).
-- BibTeX can be augmented (including additional fields for the `colrev_origin`, `colrev_status`, etc.)
+- BibTeX can be augmented (including additional fields for the `colrev_origin`, `colrev_status`, etc.).
-- BibTeX is more flexible (allowing for new record types to be defined) compared to structured formats (e.g., SQL)
+- BibTeX is more flexible (allowing for new record types to be defined) compared to structured formats (e.g., SQL).

 ..
    - Upper/lower-case variations of DOIs are not meaningful because DOIs are `case insensitive <https://www.doi.org/doi_handbook/2_Numbering.html>`_.
 DOIs are converted to upper case to keep the Git history simple